 Destination Guide: Sorrento

-Since it became an unmissable stop on the Grand Tour, Sorrento has been a place people have come to soak up culture and atmosphere in equal quantities.
+Since it became an unmissable stop on the Grand Tour, Sorrento has been a place people have come to soak up culture and atmosphere in equal quantities and there some fantastic luxury villas to match its grandeur.

-Yes, it’s an ideal base from which to discover the ancient sites of Herculaneum and Pompeii as well as the pretty, chi-chi towns of the Amalfi coast such as Positano and Amalfi itself, but Sorrento should not be overlooked as a destination in itself.
+Yes, it’s an ideal base from which to discover the ancient sites of Herculaneum and Pompeii as well as the pretty, chi-chi towns of the Amalfi coast such as Positano and Amalfi itself, but Sorrento should not be overlooked as a luxury villa holiday destination in itself.

 With beautiful narrow, winding streets to explore, Renaissance squares and churches and the sunny harbour, there’s both plenty to busy yourself with and plenty of opportunities to relax, too.

-Whether you’re sitting watching the world go by in Piazza Tasso, bustling with craftspeople, enjoying local delicacies in bars and restaurants, or finding a little peace in the Basilica di St Antonio and exploring its wonderful crypt, not a moment is ever wasted here.
+Whether you’re sitting watching the world go by in Piazza Tasso, bustling with craftspeople, enjoying local delicacies in bars and restaurants, or finding a little peace in the Basilica di St Antonio and exploring its wonderful crypt, not a moment is ever wasted here even when relaxing by the pool of your luxury villa.

 The nearest airport is at Naples, just over an hour’s drive from Sorrento.
 Trains also run to Sorrento from Naples.